diffplug/gitfromscratch/manuscript/time-travel/merge/merge.md

 ## Merge conflicts

-If boths sides changed the same file, this is called a merge conflict.
-Depending on what kind of changes were made, your tools might be able to fix it automatically without ever showing you a problem.
-We'll get into the details of that in the [next section](../patch).
+When both sides change the same file, the result is a merge conflict.
+Depending on the relative location of those changes, your tools might be able to fix it automatically without ever showing you a problem.
+We'll get into the details of that later in the [section on patches](../patch).

-Luckily for us, the very worst-case scenario is not that bad.
+Luckily for us, even the very worst-case scenario is not that bad.
 And you'll have to understand this worst-case scenario first before you can understand how your tools can sometimes fix this for you.

 In the worst-case, a merge conflict will end up producing *four* versions of the file.
 You'll end up with: